 If you’d like to know more about the importance of Baptism and your own faith journey have a look at this item from the archdiocese of Toronto:

 Booking: Please contact the parish office (8774 0221) at least ONE MONTH before the baptism.

 Baptism Ceremony: The baptism Ceremony takes place on the 2nd and 4th Sundays of each Month in Holy Family church at 1.00p.m. and the 3rd Sunday of each Month in St. Mary’s Stewartstown after the 10.30a.m.
 Mass.
 Baptisms outside these times will only be performed in emergency or exceptional circumstances.

-Recently the parishes of the pastoral area (Ardboe, Clonoe and Coalisland) engaged in a process of training the baptismal teams for each parish.
-In this parish the baptismal teams have been in place for a long time, but in the other parishes this is a new development.
+In 2017 the parishes of the pastoral area (Ardboe, Clonoe and Coalisland) engaged in a process of training the baptismal teams for each parish.
 The training of the new and in our own case, current members of the baptismal teams was facilitated in St. Mary’s hall in Stewartstown by two pastoral workers from the diocese.

 One change that will take place henceforth is that the teams will no longer go to visit the families in their homes prior to the baptism ceremony.
 However on the Wednesday evening before the baptism takes place, a meeting will take place in the O’Brien room.
 This meeting will be for parents and godparents of candidates who are due to be baptized in either Holy Family or St. Mary’s, Stewartstown.
 At this meeting each family will be given an outline of the service, instructed on the meaning of the sacrament and also presented with a special candle that can be used at baptism, First Holy Communion and Confirmation.
 The meetings will be led by Deacon Malachy (baptismal team co-ordinator) and members of the baptismal team.